Tall coreopsis

 Spread: 2-8'

-When tall coreopsis is viewed among its tallgrass prairie associates – big bluestem, switchgrass, and Indian grass – its yellow-rayed flowers appear to be an expression of joy at finally reaching the sunlight.
-With elegantly divided leaves and a delicate, single-stemmed form, tall coreopsis has a graceful appearance that belies its tough nature.
-Indeed, this robust plant has earned a reputation as one of the few wildflowers that can hold its own against perennial grasses.
-In both grass and forb dominated landscapes, the coreopsis genus is distinguished for the diversity of pollinators it supports, with tall coreopsis attracting a wide array of bees, wasps, butterflies, skippers, flies, and beetles.
+Tall coreopsis’ yellow blooms are like an expression of joy at reaching the sunlight above the other tall plants of the prairie.
+With elegantly divided leaves and a slender form, tall coreopsis has a graceful appearance that belies its tough nature.
+Indeed, this robust plant is one of the few wildflowers that can hold its own against perennial grasses.
+Wherever it grows, tall coreopsis brings out the pollinators, attracting bees, wasps, butterflies, skippers, flies, and beetles.